-1. In Neighbourhood Concept Plan and Infill Areas as described and outlined on the maps attached as Schedule F attached to this By- law, the maximum density shall not exceed a floor area ratio of 0.1 or building area of 300 square metres [3,230 sq. ft.] whichever is smaller.
-The maximum density may be increased to that prescribed in Sub-sections D.3 and D.4 of this Zone if amenities are provided in accordance with Schedule G of this By-law.

-- 2. In areas other than the ones in Sub-section D.1 of this Zone, the maximum density shall not exceed that prescribed in Sub-sections D.3 and D.4 of this Zone. - 3.
-Multiple Unit Residential Buildings and Ground-Oriented Multiple Unit Residential Buildings: The density shall not exceed a floor area ratio of 1.30 and 111 dwelling units per hectare [45 u.p.a.]. - 4.
+- 1. For the purpose of building construction in all Neighbourhood Concept Plan and Infill Areas described and outlined on the map attached as Schedule F of this Bylaw, the maximum density shall be 1 dwelling unit per acre and the dimensions of the lots created in a subdivision shall be in accordance with Section K.1 of this Zone.
+The maximum density shall be increased to that prescribed in Section D.2 of this Zone if amenities are provided in accordance with Schedule G of this By-law. - 2.
+Ground-Oriented Multiple Unit Residential Buildings: The maximum density shall not exceed a floor area ratio of 0.6 and 37 dwelling units per hectare [15 u.p.a.]. - 3.
 Indoor Amenity Space: The space required in Sub-section J.1(b) of this Zone, is excluded from the calculation of the floor area ratio.